SeaGL/seagl.github.io/press.md

   - First held in 2013.
   - Held at [Seattle Central College] through 2019.
   - Held online in 2020 and 2021.
+  - Held at [University of Washington] and online since 2023.

 </div><div class="col-md-4" markdown="1">